StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 In practice, here is how Church organization works:

 - Whenever there is a group of people meeting (a church; Greek [ἐκκλησία](https://biblehub.com/greek/1577.htm) = assembly), there will be a group of people in charge.
 (Biblically speaking, these people are to be men).
 These people are the elders.
 - If the church is worth anything, there will be Bible teaching going on.
 Inevitably, one or more of the elders will do the bulk of the teaching.
-It is probably most common for one person to carry most of the primary teaching load (although things do not have to be this way).
+It is probably most common for one person to carry most of the primary teaching load (although things do not *have* to be this way).
-- Thus, whether or not those teaching have authority de jure, they will have it de facto.
+- Thus, whether or not those teaching have authority *de jure*, they will have it *de facto*.
 The man (or men) teaching will exercise primary spiritual leadership over the local assembly.

 Anything and everything else on top of this is just window-dressing.
 There is nothing inherently wrong with window-dressing, mind you, but issues arise when people start getting exercised doctrinally about matters of window-dressing.